BamlakT/Epita-TP-S1--S2-corrections-2021/README.txt

 Projects Included
 The following projects are included in this repository:

-TP0: TP C# 0: Discovery
+TP0 - TP 10

-Simple Epita's introduction to C-sharp (Discovery of what C# is )
+Starting from a Simple introduction to C-sharp (Discovery of what C# is ), to a more complex OOP projects.
+Enjoy programming!

 Each project folder contains the project files, A PDF and a README file that provides more information about the project, including the purpose, methodology, and outcomes.